knumskull/spotify_widget_creator_for_habpanel/README.md

 This script creates a [OpenHAB Habpanel](https://www.openhab.org/docs/configuration/habpanel.html) widget, containing clickable Covers from a Spotify Playlist

 ## LICENSE
-This project is licensed under the GPLv3+
+This project is licensed under the MIT license.